London 2012: Tickets reallocated after cards declined

 It was moved to clarify the situation after Lord Coe, the chairman of the organising committee, told the BBC only around 100,000 seats would be put on sale in the second round.

-It is known it will be on a first come, first served basis.
+These tickets will be sold on a first come, first served basis.

 The first ballot selected recipients at random, with thousands left disappointed.